-The U.S. Department of Defense works through Global Health Engagement (GHE) to build partnerships with other nations to strengthen security cooperation and partner capacity through health-related activities and exchanges.
-AFMS Global Health Engagement efforts strive to:
+The Department of Defense works through Global Health Engagement to build partnerships with other nations to strengthen security cooperation and partner capacity through health-related activities and exchanges.
+AFMS Global Health Engagement efforts strive to promote:

-The Defense Institute for Medical Operations (DIMO) facilitates professional development and exchanges among countries, with the goal of creating a shared desire to promote and implement global health.
+The Defense Institute for Medical Operations is a U.S. Air Force institution that facilitates professional development, instruction and exchange among partner nations, with the goal of promoting military relevant global health capabilities.

 The Uniformed Services University Health Sciences and the Air Force Medical Service sponsor officers to participate in advanced academic degree programs, preparing them to support and lead global health engagements.